 Tracks, reports and displays website traffic

-Google Analytics is a free SEO tool that stores and records all of your website’s traffic information in one place.
-On the platform, you can monitor notable fluctuations of visitors to your website in a set period of time.
-You can use the data to identify high-performing areas of your website, in addition to areas of improvement.
+Google Analytics is a free SEO tool that stores and records your website’s traffic information in one place.
+On the platform, you can monitor notable fluctuations in visitors to your website in a set period.
+You can use the data to identify high-performing areas of your website and areas needing improvement.

-- Identifying which pages of your website are most popular
+- Identify which pages of your website are most popular

-- Noting which pages drive the most conversions
+- Note which pages drive the most conversions

-- Tracking how long users remain on your pages before bouncing off
+- Track how long users remain on your pages before bouncing off

-- Making note of the demographics of your users such as their age
+- Make note of user demographics, such as age

 2. Google Search Console